aarondwi/together/README.md

 1. Number of transactions to handle is equal to the number of requests from users, which means it is hard to handle sudden surge, something easy to do with batching.
-2. While network indeed is getting faster, because of transaction and locking (for data integrity) connection is held for relatively long time, causing latencies to add up from waiting, context-switches, etc. And that results in lower throughput than what is possible.
+2. While network hardware indeed is getting faster (albeit slowly), because of transaction and locking (for data integrity) connection is held for relatively long time, causing latencies to add up from waiting, context-switches, etc. And that results in lower throughput than what is possible.

 There is a prominent user of batching in OLTP scheme, that is, [GraphQL](graphql.org) with its [Dataloader](https://github.com/graphql/dataloader) pattern.